Ciremun/AOC-2019/README.md

        '.-MMMM``--:::::--``MMMM-.'
 CPU: AMD Ryzen 5 2600 (12) @ 3.400GH
             '-MMMMMMMMMMMMM-'              GPU: NVIDIA GeForce GTX 1060 6GB ``-:::::-``                 Memory: 2817MiB / 16023MiB

+gcc (Ubuntu 10.2.0-5ubuntu1~20.04) 10.2.0
+Copyright (C) 2020 Free Software Foundation, Inc.
+This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```